Conversion Marketing: How to convert your ‘almost customers’ into buyers

 Abandoned Basket Syndrome

-One example of how initial traffic to a website doesn’t always translate into sales is the case of the abandoned shopping basket.
-Despite the ease with which it is now possible to shop online for just about any product, there is still a strong trend towards potential customers abandoning their shopping baskets at the crucial moment before purchase, leaving marketers to question why they didn’t commit to the sale.
+One example of how initial traffic to a website doesn’t always translate into sales is the abandoned shopping basket.
+It is now so easy to shop online for just about any product.
+But, there is still a strong trend towards potential customers abandoning their shopping baskets at the crucial moment before purchase.
+This leaves marketers questioning why users didn’t commit to the sale.

 According to Marketing Week, ‘research from big data specialist Talend reveals that 40% of UK online shoppers desert their baskets at least half the time before completing a purchase.’
 Yet Marketing Week also highlights that the reason for this last minute abandonment isn’t always clear.
-It is argued that a number of reasons could be the cause, such as when ‘people fail credit checks, cannot find what they want, suffer technical problems with the website or simply feel that the final price is too high.’
+There are a number of reasons that could be the cause.
+These include when ‘people fail credit checks, cannot find what they want, suffer technical problems with the website or simply feel that the final price is too high.’

-Yet Marketing Week highlights that it is also possible that this trend is not the result of last minute indecisiveness, but in fact the result of broader shopping habits.
+Yet Marketing Week highlights that it is also possible that this trend is not the result of last minute indecisiveness.
+Instead, it’s in fact the result of broader shopping habits.
 The point out that some potential buyers ‘may have to go to the checkout because that is the only way to determine the delivery and payment options that are available, [and] many consumers use their online baskets as part of the browsing process, to generate a wish list or to help calculate costs.’

 How to convert these leads into sales